hjkng/audiogenX/rebuttal.md

 ### Question 2: Consideration of Top-k, p sampling in XAI

+AudioGenX must account for the nucleus sampling process involved in AudioGen, where the next audio token at each step is selected through a sampling process.
+This inference process differs from that of supervised models, where the final output is chosen based on the highest probability or logit.
+With sampling hyper-parameter k=200, the number of possible output candidates is 200.
+Thus, it is problematic to track the gradient of only one selected logitlike XAI in supervised settings, because this method neglects the information of other audio tokens sharing similar implicit meanings.
+Therefore, we formulate factual and counterfactual explanations based on final latent embedding vectors before conducting the sampling process.

 ### Question 3: XAI for other type of audio generation models

 ### Question 4: Addressing clarity of notations